Configuration: Overview

 The way the output is formatted and some behavioural aspects of the reference implementation are configurable via configuration files.

-JSON files have filenames with extension .json and can be created and modified using any convenient text editor.
-There are also several JSON editors available, often in the form of web services.
-For schema-based editors, the schema can be downloaded here.
+RRJSON files have filenames with extension .json and can be created and modified using any convenient text editor.

-As an example, compare the variants of the following identical definitions:
+As an example, compare the variants of the following identical definitions.
+First strict JSON:

 "diagrams" : {